demisto/content/Packs/Core/Playbooks/playbook-Ransomware_Advanced_Analysis_README.md

-This playbook is responsible for detecting the ransomware type and searching for available decryptor.
+This playbook is responsible for detecting the ransomware type and searching for available decryptors.

 The playbook uses the ID-Ransomware service, which allows detecting the ransomware using multiple methods.